Z for Zachariah (film): Plot

 Ann Burden, the seemingly sole survivor of a recent nuclear apocalypse, lives an agrarian life on her family's valley farmstead with her dog.
-She is sheltered from the radioactive contaminants outside the valley by rocky hillsides, favorable weather patterns, and an abundant supply of ground-fed water.
+She is sheltered from radioactive contaminants outside the valley by rocky hillsides, favorable weather patterns, and an abundant supply of ground-fed water.

 One day, Ann encounters another survivor, a man named John Loomis.
 He claims to be an engineer who, aided by medicines and a radiation suit, walked from a distant government bunker to Ann's valley.
 John unknowingly bathes in a radioactive creek and immediately becomes sick with radiation poisoning, but is nursed back to health by Ann, who welcomes him into her home.

 John regains his strength and gradually becomes part of Ann's humble, rustic life.
 He helps Ann pump diesel from local gas pumps and gets the farm's long-disused tractor running so she can expand her plantings before the winter.
 Ann tells John about her parents and younger brother, who left the valley to find other survivors but never returned.

 John speculates that he could generate hydroelectricity to power the farmhouse's dead generator from the nearby waterfall by using a water wheel fashioned from the Burden chapel's planks and beams.
-Ann is uncomfortable with this proposal because her father built the chapel and because of her own deeply-held Christian beliefs.
+Ann is uncomfortable with this proposal because her father built the chapel and because of her deeply held Christian beliefs.
 John chooses not to pursue the project further.

 Ann and John grow closer, cultivating crops and preparing for long-term winter habitation.
 Their domestic accord is marred by occasional tensions, notably involving matters of religion and John's drinking.
 One night, after both have drunk some wine, Ann begins to initiate a sexual relationship.
 John declines, claiming a sexual relationship will change them, and he needs more time.

 Mysterious phenomena, including missing eggs and glimpses of a shadowy figure at the chapel, culminate in the arrival of a third survivor—a man named Caleb.
 Although Ann welcomes Caleb into the house, John questions Caleb's story and motives.
-Both men share post-apocalyptic horrors they witnessed before reaching the valley.
+Both men share the post-apocalyptic horrors they witnessed before reaching the valley.
 John describes a radiation-poisoned child begging him for death, whom he couldn't bring himself to oblige.
 Caleb describes watching the other underground miners kill each other in a fit of claustrophobic paranoia.